-Springtime baking is rather nice, as it’s still cold enough outside to enjoy being next to a warm oven, while the birds sing outside in the sunshine.
+This German Hefezopf is perfect for Springtime baking: as it’s still cold enough outside to enjoy being next to a warm oven, while the birds sing outside in the sunshine.
 I especially like seasonal baking for a special occasion.
 And the Easter Weekend is a very good one!

 In the UK, hot cross buns are a super popular Easter treat: sweet yeast buns flavoured with lots of cinnamon and other delicious spices, and specked with dried fruit.
 Traditionally, hot cross buns are eaten on Good Friday – the cross being the symbol for Christ’s crucification.
 But these days you tend to get hot cross buns in UK supermarkets all year round – so they’ve kinda lost their magic a bit… Since you can’t get hot cross buns in Luxembourg, you may want to make them yourself – I have a great recipe here.